We are replacing all usages of the 'retrying' package with

 Tenacity provides backwards compatibility here by offering

-- For retries that check a result, tenacity will raise if the
+- For retries that check a result, tenacity will raise if the retried

 This patch updates all usages of retrying with tenacity.

-Unit tests are added where applicable.
+Unit tests will be added/removed where applicable.